lielgut/Kernel-Density-Estimation/README.md

+# Tabular Data Science - Final Project
 # Kernel-Density-Estimation
-Project for tabular data science course
+Project for tabular data science course.

-# Tabular Data Science - Final Project
 By Liel Gutman and Yaniv Rotics.

 ## About the Project